izzypt/Certified_Solutions_Architectet_SAA-C03/README.md

 ### 💡 Pro Tip

 If you have a snapshot that is only a few gigabytes of incremental changes, moving it to Archive might actually **increase** your cost because the Archive tier converts it into a **full** snapshot (e.g., a 100GB volume snapshot).
 Only archive snapshots where the cost of the full storage at the lower rate is cheaper than the incremental storage at the higher rate!

+# AMI Overview

+- Amazon Machine Image, represents a customization of an EC2 instance (like a docker image).
+  - You add your own software, configuration,OS, monitoring...
+  - Fast boot / configuration time because all your software is pre packaged

+AMI are built for specific region (and can be copied across regions) You can launch EC2 instances from:
+- Public AMI: AWS provided
+- Your own AMI: you made and maintain them yourself
+- An AWS Marketplace AMI: an AMI someone else made (and potentially sells)